 - has not received this award in the past 3 years

-- Peer-reviewed publications of data science research published or accepted by peer-reviewed academic journals and conference proceedings, especially top-tier journals and conferences;
+- Peer-reviewed publications of data science research published or accepted by peer-reviewed academic journals and conference proceedings in 2022, especially top-tier journals and conferences;

-- Significant external data science research grants awarded, including the role of the candidate in the funded project (e.g., PI, co-PI), funding agency, project title and term, and the amount of the award;
+- Ongoing/Active external data science research grants in 2022, , including the award letter, the project objective, the role and responsibility of the candidate in the funded project (e.g., PI, co-PI), funding agency, project title and term, and the amount of the award (Total and UNCC budget);

-- Publicity of data science research in media; and
+- Publicity of data science research in media in 2022; and